gomezportillo/Intelligent_Systems/README.md

 ## MANUAL ##

-Should you want to execute this program, a Makefile has been writen for this purpose.
+Should you want to execute any milestone, a Makefile has been writen for this purpose.

 ```